-Hi!
-I’m a postdoc at University of California, Berkeley RISE, working under Joe Hellerstein.
 In 2020 I graduated with a PhD in programming languages and systems from Cornell University, advised by Andrew Myers.
-My work focuses on programming languages and abstractions for wide-area or large-scale distributed systems; really anything where the round-trip latency for communication is way too high.
-I’m working on programming the cloud with Joe Hellerstein, programming replicated, distributed systems with Andrew Myers, and have also worked extensively with Ken Birman and the Derecho group.
+My work focuses on programming languages and abstractions for wide-area or large-scale distributed systems; really anything where the round-trip latency for communication is way too long, or the cost of coordination is way too high.
+I’m working on programming the Hydro project with Joe Hellerstein, and leading an initiative to design new languages for fearless concurrency.
+During my PhD, I worked on programming replicated, distributed systems with Andrew Myers, and have also worked extensively with Ken Birman and the Derecho group.

 PhD in Programming Languages and Systems, 2020

 ScB in Computer Science and Music, 2013

 We’re building new languages for safely programming with shared mutable objects.
 In our work, threads can freely exchange mutable objects and manipulate state concurrently—with no possibility of a destructive data race.